As1th/SpectrobesBrawl/README.md

 # Spectrobes Brawl
 A miniature Spectrobes fangame created in about 3 months.
-The goal was simply to be the only playable Spectrobes browser game in existence right now.
+The goal was simply to create the only playable Spectrobes browser game in existence right now.
 The result was an infinite Krawl-brawler where the player battles waves of Krawl in DS-style realtime action using Spikan, Komanoto, and Samurite.
 This project will not be developed any further.

 ## Play Online